RemixTape: Enriching Narratives about Metrics with Semantic Alignment and Contextual Recommendation: Discussion

-In our formative interview study (\cref{sec:remixing}), interviewees described a need to present and contrast metrics, echoing a similar need articulated in an earlier interview study by Brehmer and Kosara~\cite{brehmer2021jam}.
+\bstart{Deviating from dashboards, slides, and galleries} In our formative interview study (\cref{sec:remixing}), interviewees described a need to present and contrast metrics, echoing a similar need articulated in an earlier interview study by Brehmer and Kosara~\cite{brehmer2021jam}.
 In their study, they documented the use case of revealing metric values in such a way that allows a presenter to make a time-over-time contrast, such as juxtaposing or superimposing an organization's most recent quarterly sales performance against the same quarter of the previous year.
 While such a contrast could, in some instances, be shown within a single BI dashboard, Brehmer and Kosara's interviewees remarked that dashboard applications were not well-suited for narrative presentations, and that attempting to use them in such a way gave the impression of a tool demonstration rather than as a medium for storytelling.
 With the advent of unified metrics layers (\eg~\cite{powerbimetrics,tableaupulse}), metrics no longer need to be housed in individual dashboards, but can rather be aggregated into collections displayed as galleries~\cite{tableaucollections}; however, such an interface is still better suited for browsing and monitoring.
 If dashboards and galleries are not effective presentation tools, people turn to slide presentations.
-We know from Tory~\etal~\cite{tory2021finding} that BI presentations often involve \textit{`slicing and dicing'} charts and other BI assets and combining them into linear slide presentations, often as static screenshots. \remixtape~therefore represents an alternative to dashboards, galleries, and slide presentations for preparing and delivering narratives about metrics.
-However, as reported in \cref{sec:evaluation:findings}, our alternative organizing structure was initially disorienting for several participants, suggesting a need to refine the application onboarding experience or the ability to toggle to and from more familiar modes of content organization.
+We know from Tory~\etal~\cite{tory2021finding} that BI presentations often involve \textit{`slicing and dicing'} charts and other BI assets and combining them into linear slide presentations, often as static screenshots. \remixtape's scrollable storyboard canvas therefore represents an alternative to dashboards, galleries, and slide presentations for preparing and delivering narratives about metrics.
+However, as reported in \cref{sec:evaluation:findings}, our alternative organizing structure was disorienting for several participants, suggesting either a new onboarding experience or an ability to toggle to \revision[and from] more familiar \revision[]{or simplified} modes of content organization. \textbf{Takeaway}: \textit{Exercise caution when proposing alternative narrative BI experiences that deviate from the expected conventions of dashboard or slide presentation interfaces.}

-\bstart{Variations on scenes + cards for narratives about metrics} We did not reject the interface design patterns of slide presentation software altogether: cards in \remixtape~are analogous to individual slides, giving the option to treat either a block of text or a line chart as a card's focus, and we add to these `slides' the ability to interact with visualization and text content.